robdmc/easier/README.md

 # Easier
 Easier is a rather eclectic set of tools that I (Rob deCarvalho) have developed to minimize boilerplate code in my Jupyter Notebook analysis work.
+I am an old-school matplotlib user who has recently become an enthusiastic user of the Holoviews project for visualizations.
+Pretty much all the plotting stuff in this project relies on holoviews.
+If that's not your thing, then maybe you should make it your thing, because Holoviews is amazing!

 Although I do think the tools are widely useful, I will evolve this project to suit the needs of my everyday work.
 As such, the tool selection and implementation may be a bit opinionated